12 of America’s Prettiest Winter Towns

 Blowing Rock, North Carolina

 This is a storybook mountain village that will steal your heart with its century-old charm.
 Nearby ski areas, including Appalachian Ski Mountain, Ski Beech, and Sugar Mountain, are sure to keep you busy if you’re the active type.
 Head downtown for unique shops and outlets, get a massage at The Spa at Chetola Resort, and stay at Blowing Rock Ale House and Inn, just one block from Main Street.
 The five-room inn features Blowing Rock’s first micro-brewery.
-If you’re a craft beer fan, you’ll definitely want to check out our list of the best craft brews by state.

 Chase Dekker /Shutterstock

 A town in Wyoming’s Jackson Hole valley, there are three ski areas for winter enthusiasts to choose from: Jackson Hole Mountain Resort, Snow King Mountain Resort, and Grand Targhee Resort.
 This authentic wild west destination features various mom-and-pop motels, off-duty ranchers in boots, and cowboy bars.
 The Grand Tetons are an awe-inspiring sight to behold, and won’t leave your view as you frolic through the landscape.
 Go to Cafe Genevieve for dining in a quaint log cabin, the Million Dollar Cowboy Bar for bar stools fitted with saddles, plus line dancing, and stay at the Four Seasons Resort and Residences Jackson Hole for breathtaking views of the Teton Mountain Range.
+Find out more destinations that are even better in winter.

 Brian A Smith /Shutterstock